jvandonsel/radio/README.md

 # Model One Internet Radio Appliance

 ## Overview
 This is a streaming radio appliance built inside the chassis of an old [Tivoli Audio Model One Radio](https://tivoliaudio.com/products/model-one-classic-retro-am-fm-table-radio).
+The idea is to give an analog-like radio experience while playing a fixed selection of streaming stations.

-All electronics in the original radio were removed, and this project uses the following components from the original radio:
+All electronics in the original radio were removed, and this project retains the following components:

 - Wooden Cabinet
 - Front and back panels
 - Speaker
 - Volume knob
 - Band switch
+- Power and tuning LEDs
 - Tuning knob